 This extends to the realm of whatever business you plan to run.
 One vital component to success is having enough cash reserves to handle shocks of this kind.
-Business expenses, especially investment real estate, are very bursty and never smooth and average.
+Business expenses, especially investment real estate, are very bursty and never smooth and average – if I need to sell my house Dallas TX should consider the chance it will not be that easy.
 If you investigate the reason people were getting foreclosed on properties over the past decade, you will find that many suffered from lack of cash reserves that were critical when Murphy dropped in with bad circumstances like being out of work for 6 months.
 People that get behind, rarely catch up.
 I’ve heard the same for renters as well.

 As Jeff Brown often says, Murphy is still alive and knows where we all live.
 It is better to assume that he will show up periodically rather than hope that he won’t.
 If you plan to get into investment property, you need to right amount of cash reserves so a panic doesn’t ensure when things bad happen.
 You should have a minimum of 6 months of total cost of expenses and mortgage expenses, and count 50% vacancy in there as well.
 12 months is even better.
 If you start with 6 months of cash, consider routing any extra rent into that reserve until you are up to 12 months, before actually working on reducing the debt.
 With that much in easy-to-reach cash reserves, you can weather many storms and actual pursue a solid investment plan.